I may get paid commission for purchases made after clicking a link in this post.

 It stops you dithering

 So, you sit down to write a blog post and you can’t decide what to write.
 So, you look at your list of blog post ideas and now you want to write all of them (or none of them!) and can’t decide which one to do right now…

 Planning content ahead of time means this doesn’t happen.
 I typically plan my content by quarter.
 On Productive Blogging I have 6 categories.
 So that means roughly 2 on each topic per quarter.
-So I simply my list for each category and ask myself, ‘if I could only write 2 of these, which 2 are most important?’
+So I simply look at my list for each category and ask myself, ‘if I could only write 2 of these, which 2 are most important?’
 And that really helps me focus and choose the 2 ideas that would be best for my blog.

 I do that for each category and then shuffle them up so there’s a good mix of each category – and any blog post which needs to go out on a particular date gets planned in for that date.